 Join a neighborhood watch group.
 Or any group.
 Rod-and-gun club, square dance club, church group.
 Friends look out for each other.
 Be kind to people, generous.
 Share with others.
 Take care of your neighbors.
 In return, they’ll look out for you.
 Repeat after me: “You’re only as strong as your friends are.”
 Again: “You’re only as strong as your friends are.”

 These days, it seems as though a new book about survival or preparedness is released daily.
 How is your book different from the others and why should we read it?

 Survival books and blogs and on-line forums are chockablock full of bogus information.
-On Amazon, a reader of one of my books commented, “Good but save a penny and Google it instead . . .
+A reader of one of my books commented, “Good but save a penny and Google it instead . . .
 Nothing you can’t find online, my suggestion is skip it and search YouTube and wiki DIY.”

 And he’s right.
 Unfortunately, every bit of good information on Google or YouTube comes sandwiched with ten bits of bad information.
 And how do you sort out the pepper from the fly specks?
 Crunch time is NOT the time to discover your Coleman doesn’t run on kerosene as you always believed.

 How about this one?
 In 2014, I wrote a series of propane articles for Backdoor Survival that replaced an earlier series.
 One of the reader’s comments from the preceding series was that, on one-pound propane cylinders (the kind used on camping lanterns), the wraparound paper label should be removed else moisture would be trapped beneath the paper and promote rusting.